 Situation Recommended Action

-The AC adapter and a power outlet are Plug the AC adapter into the computer, and then connect to the main power supply.
+The AC adapter 1.
+Plug the AC adapter into the computer, and then connect to the main power supply.

+and a power 2.
 Save all necessary files.

+outlet are 3.
 Resume work.

 available.
 Turn off the computer if you want to recharge the battery rapidly.

 The AC adapter Save all necessary files.

 or a power outlet 2.
 Close all applications.

 is unavailable.
 3. Turn off the computer.